German Shorthaired Pointer

 Caring Guide

 German Shorthaired Pointers are generally robust dogs with a lifespan of 10-14 years, but like all breeds, they have some health considerations Australian owners should be aware of.
 The most serious concern is gastric dilatation-volvulus (bloat), a life-threatening condition where the stomach twists and cuts off blood flow.
-This emergency requires immediate veterinary attention, so knowing the signs - retching without vomiting, distended abdomen, and excessive panting - could save your dog's life.
+This emergency requires immediate veterinary attention, so knowing the signs - retching without vomiting, a distended abdomen, and excessive panting - could save your dog's life.

 Subaortic stenosis, a heart condition causing narrowed valves, typically shows up as a heart murmur in young dogs.
 While mild cases may not need treatment, severe cases require lifelong medication.
 Regular vet checkups are crucial for early detection.